DBJDBJ/curl/readme.md

 In any case Curl is by now a part of Windows 10.
 Before copy pasting code in here, definitely have a long play with it, from a cmd.exe,using many (many) [examples one can google out](https://rapidapi.com/blog/best-stock-api/).

+I tend to use [YH Finance](https://rapidapi.com/apidojo/api/yh-finance).
+No affiliation.

 In the mean time next is the libcurl "step 0":

 <h1>CURL Most Basic Use-cases</h1>